gediz/mpv-wiki/Home.md

 ### Software that makes use of mpv

 * [[SpaceTV]] - an mpv-based plugin for the SpaceFM file manager
+* [xt7-player-mpv] (https://github.com/kokoko3k/xt7-player-mpv) is a frontend to mpv with extra features.

 ## Miscellaneous Technical Detail Articles